 First, here are the provinces with Costco locations offering $16.99 tests:

-The links are the direct links to go book online, but as I found out trying to book some in advance for my almost-free trip planned to Miami on the 28th, it says the appointments are all taken (at least in Québec).
+The links are the direct links to go book online, but as I found out trying to book some in advance for my almost-free trip planned to Miami in December, it said the appointments were all taken (at least in Québec).